heyjaywilson/taskList/Readme.md

 ### What did we do?

-We declared context as an environment variable meaning that the value is going to come from the view's environment.
+We declared context as an environment variable, meaning that the value is going to come from the view's environment.
 In this case, it is going to come from `SceneDelegate.swift` on lines 23 through 27 where `context` is declared and then given to `ContentView()`.

 # 3. UI Time and make it work!